feugy/melodie/README.md

 - Snap packaging was hairy to figure out.
 It is clearly the best option on Linux, as it has great desktop integration (which AppImage lacks) and a renowed app store.
 However, getting the MediaMetadata to work with snap confinement took two days of try-and-fail research.
 The full journey is available in this [PR on electron-builnder](https://github.com/electron-userland/electron-builder/pull/5313).
 Besides, the way snapd is creating different folders for each new version forced me to move artist albums outside of electron's data folders: snapd ensure that files are copied from old to new version, but can not update the media full paths store inside SQLite DB.

+- MacOS builder was constantly failing with the same error: 7zip couldn't find any file to compress in the final archive.
+It turns out it is because the production name as an accent (Mélodie), and the mac flavor of 7zip can not handle it...

 #### How watch & diff works

 - on app load, trigger diff